-It is imperative to enumerate several foundational unresolved inquiries in legal theory, which manifest as technological predicaments in the realm of neural networks.
-The primary concern pertains to the correlation between the "context of discovery" and the "context of justification," that is, the manner in which a legal solution is attained and subsequently substantiated through appropriate reasoning.
-In neural networks, solutions are not derived through the formulation of reasons but rather through the application of analogies to previous instances of successful problemsolving (the notion of neural reasoning as an analogy is challenged in Dan Hunter's article [14]).
+It is imperative to enumerate several foundational, unresolved inquiries in legal theory, which manifest as technological predicaments in the realm of neural networks.
+The primary concern pertains to the correlation between the 'context of discovery' and the 'context of justification', i.e. the manner in which a legal solution is attained and subsequently substantiated through appropriate reasoning.
+In neural networks, solutions are not derived through the formulation of reasons but through the application of analogies to previous instances of successful problem-solving (the notion of neural reasoning as an analogy is challenged in Dan Hunter's (1994) article).
 This conveys the predicament of whether and how such solutions ought to be justified.
-Should there not exist some form of justification for the outcomes produced by neural networks?
-Should it be a retrospective opportunistic rationalization?
-(This notion finds support in the works of Andrew Stranieri and John Zeleznikow [15], Mark Gawler, and Bryn Lewis [16], who acknowledge the realist perspective of perceiving decision motivation as a form of rationalization.)
-If there is a genuine attempt to derive a coherent set of principles from the problem-solving patterns of the network, what are the principles that can influence problem-solving behavior and even modify its "unconscious" patterns?
-How does legal reasoning integrate symbolic and subsymbolic processes, and how can the deliberate utilization of refined conceptual structures interact with the unconscious activation of parallel connections?
+Should some form of justification for the outcomes produced by neural networks not exist?
+Should it be a retrospective opportunistic rationalisation?
+(This notion finds support in the works of Andrew Stranieri and John Zeleznikow (2005), and Mark Gawler and Bryn Lewis (Stranieri et al., 1999), who acknowledge the realist perspective of perceiving decision motivation as a form of rationalisation.)
+If there is a genuine attempt to derive a coherent set of principles from the problem-solving patterns of the network, what are the principles that can influence problem-solving behaviour and even modify its 'unconscious' patterns?
+How does legal reasoning integrate symbolic and sub-symbolic processes and how can the deliberate utilisation of refined conceptual structures interact with the unconscious activation of parallel connections?

-In 1994, Dan Hunter emphasized that one of the primary challenges with neural networks is their inability to comprehend the rationales underlying their decisions [14].
+In 1994, Dan Hunter emphasised that one of the primary challenges with neural networks is their inability to comprehend the rationales underlying their decisions (Hunter 1994).
 Consequently, in the event of conflicts, the system will be incapable of providing a logical justification for its conclusions.
 Although it is presently feasible to partially comprehend certain conclusions through reverse engineering and the algorithmic reporting process, understanding the mechanisms behind machine-generated results necessitates the development of diverse approaches.

 Neural networks possess an inherent proficiency in pattern classification, rendering them seemingly promising candidates for emulating analogical reasoning processes.
-Hobson and Slee explored the utilization of artificial neural networks to emulate this facet of reasoning in their work.
-They constructed a neural network "index" of the 1968 Theft Act (England) [17].
-In this "index," the researchers analyzed the factual circumstances to determine the presence or absence of various concepts as defined by the wording of the Theft Act.
+Hobson and Slee explored the utilisation of artificial neural networks to emulate this facet of reasoning in their work.
+They constructed a neural network 'index' of the 1968 Theft Act (England) (Hobson & Slee, 1994).
+In this index, the researchers analysed the factual circumstances to determine the presence or absence of various concepts, as defined by the wording of the Theft Act.
 The presence or absence of each concept was represented in the form of a state matrix, which subsequently served as input for their neural network.
 The ultimate verdict on whether a given situation constituted theft within the confines of the Act was employed as the desired outcome for the neural network.
 Based on this material, Hobson and Slee argued that a neural network could be trained to classify cases falling under the purview of the law.
-During the training process, the neural network autonomously groups the cases utilized for training into shared categories.
+During the training process, the neural network autonomously groups the cases utilised for training into shared categories.
 Following training, new cases can be presented to the neural network.
 The network then classifies the cases into the general groups established during training to reach a verdict.
 Through this classification process, the neural network seemingly emulates similar reasoning, as comparable cases yield congruent verdicts.